Twitter: 4 Must-Know Practical & Tactical Tips for Optimization

 - Include a call to action: Calls to action are important to include because you want your tweets to encourage users to click on links where they can learn more about your organization, a campaign or whatever it is that you’re promoting.

 - Include keywords.
-This year, Google announced that it would begin indexing tweets in Google search results.
+Google indexes tweets in Google search results.
 This is good news for nonprofits that have a strong Twitter presence—more people will see your tweets when they search for your organization, hashtags you commonly use or topics you regularly tweet about.
 To increase your SEO, use keywords in your tweets.

-- Use visuals: Twitter is making optimizations to become even more visual, such as adding Periscope to their toolbox, implementing cover photos and giving more real estate in users’ feeds to tweets that include images.
+- Use visuals: Twitter has made optimizations to become even more visual, implementing cover photos and giving more real estate in users’ feeds to tweets that include images.
 Because of this, we suggest pairing each tweet with an image whenever possible.

 - Manage It All Like a Pro

-- Hootsuite, Tweetdeck, Buffer and Edgar are all great desktop and mobile tools that let you manage your community.
+- Hootsuite, Tweetdeck, and Buffer are all great desktop and mobile tools that let you manage your community.
 In fact, they let you view your Facebook, Twitter and LinkedIn feeds in one place and allow you to schedule content on your platforms in advance.